 Welcome to Finland, where the locals know almost as much about celiac disease as they do about heavy metal, and where the rate of diagnosis astonishes.
+This article was first published in Allergic Living magazine.

 WE STOP at a kiosk in Turku, Finland that sells newspapers and sundries in a shopping mall that looks like it could be a mall in any city, complete with chain stores, a designer jeans boutique, fast-food restaurants and cafés.